 How many hours will I be in class each semester?

-The official answer: Nursing courses are didactic.¬†This means that you have both classroom and clinical time each week.¬†Each clinical credit hour is at a 1:3 ratio so the actual contact hours per week exceed the credit hour allocation.¬†For example: NURS 1410 is a 4 hour course 2 lecture and 2 clinical.¬†This means each week you have 2 days of lecture and a 6 hour clinical rotation.
+The official answer: Nursing courses are didactic.
+This means that you have both classroom and clinical time each week.
+Each clinical credit hour is at a 1:3 ratio so the actual contact hours per week exceed the credit hour allocation.
+For example, NURS 1410 is a 4-hour course 2 lecture and 2 clinical.
+This means each week you have two days of lecture and two 6-hour clinical rotations or one 12 hours clinical rotation.

 Since I only have nursing courses left to take it looks like I will really be part-time in the program.
 Is that correct?

-Full-time enrollment at UALR is considered 12 credit hours per semester (fall and spring).
-If you only have nursing courses you will be enrolled in 7-8 hours of nursing coursework each semester.¬†You may pick up additional BSN general education courses to fulfill your 12 hours.
+Full-time enrollment at UA Little Rock is considered 12 credit hours per semester (fall and spring).
+If you only have nursing courses you will be enrolled in 7-8 hours of nursing coursework each semester.
+You may pick up additional BSN general education courses to fulfill your 12 hours.

 How much does nursing school cost?

-Do I have to apply to UALR for admission?
-If I am admitted to UALR am I admitted to the Nursing program too?
+Do I have to apply to UA Little Rock for admission?
+If I am admitted to UA Little Rock am I admitted to the Nursing program too?

-If you are not already admitted to UALR, you should apply to UALR at the same time you apply to the Department of Nursing.
-Admission to UALR and Nursing are two separate processes.
-If you are admitted to UALR it does not mean you are admitted to Nursing, nor does admission to Nursing mean you are admitted to UALR.
+If you are not already admitted to UA Little Rock, you should apply to UA Little Rock and be fully admitted before applying to the School of Nursing.
+Admission to UA Little Rock and Nursing are two separate processes.
+If you are admitted to UA Little Rock it does not mean you are admitted to Nursing.